broadinstitute/openidc-terra-proxy/README.md

   * ENABLE_STACKDRIVER: Set to *yes* to enable Stackdriver Virtual Host.
 Default: None
   * LDAP_CACHE_TTL: The LDAP cache timeout.
 Default: __60__
   * PROXY_PATH3: The Apache `Location` to configure with OAuth2.0 authentication, which will require a valid Google token to access.
 Default: __/register__
+  * INTROSPECT_PATH: The path to the RFC 7662 introspection endpoint.
+Note this must end with a slash.
+Default: /introspect/

 [1]: https://github.com/broadinstitute/openidc-baseimage "OpenIDC BaseImage"